How to become an advertising account executive

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

-Experience will help you understand the industry and allow you to meet new people who may help you find paid work in advertising.
-You could try:
+Experience will help you understand advertising and allow you to meet new people who may help you find paid work.

 - work experience

-You could gain relevant skills from studying the Foundation Certificate offered by the Institute of Practitioners in Advertising if you have less than a year's experience in an advertising, marketing or communications role.
+The course is offered by by the Institute of Practitioners in Advertising and is open to anyone with less than one year of experience in an advertising, marketing or communications role.

 It's a good idea to have a presence on social networking sites.
 You could also show your creative and communication skills to employers through your own blog or website.